 Winter is the coldest season of the year in the polar and temperate zones.
 It occurs every year after the fall and before the spring.
 Winter is caused by the Earth's axis being oriented away from the sun in that hemisphere.
 Different cultures define different dates as the onset of winter, and some use a definition based on the weather.
 When it is winter in the Northern Hemisphere, it is summer in the Southern Hemisphere and vice versa.
+Online shopping for Summer Store, Winter Store from a great selection at Seasons Store

 In many regions, winter is associated with snow and freezing temperatures.
 The time of the winter solstice is when the sun's height relative to the north or south pole is at its most negative (that is, the sun is farthest below the horizon when measured from the pole).
 The day on which this occurs has the shortest day and longest night, with day length increasing and night length decreasing as the season progresses after the solstice.
 However, the dates of the earliest sunset and latest sunrise outside the polar regions differ from the winter solstice date, and they depend on latitude, because of the variation in the solar day during the year caused by the Earth's elliptical orbit (see Earliest and last sunrise and sunset).